How to correct a laid paper

-If an error or omission is noticed after a parliamentary paper has been laid, government organisations need to contact the Journal Office and the supplier as a matter of urgency.
+If an error or omission is noticed in a parliamentary paper after laying, contact the Journal Office and the framework supplier (HH Global) as a matter of urgency.
+In addition, organisations with parent departments must inform their parent department.

 • ‘stickering’